TheArturthur/CoppermindScraper/Cosmere/Fortuity.md

 Because of this power, Fortuity needs no bodyguards, and believes he does not need to fear anything.

 He also has a secondary power of superhuman reflexes and dexterity.
-Fortuity kept this secondary power secret, so he would have an advantage when someone attempted to kill him.
+Fortuity keeps this secondary power secret, so he has an advantage when someone attempts to kill him.

 ### Weakness
 His weakness is his attraction to women.
 It distracts him from his danger sense.
 However, his danger sense is still strong enough to detect if he is about to get killed, even while his weakness is in effect.
 However, he will most likely not realize if someone is about to do something nonlethal to him while the weakness is in effect, such as handcuff him to a pole.